simoncoz/comp90024-project2/Deployment/README.md

 - Use Docker swarm to define a complete system of couchdb and harvesters
   - Couchdb is one task/service
   - Harvester is another task/service

+## How to Run

+- Put the _opencr.sh_ file in the working directory.

+- Simply play the playbook by running the script: `./run-tweet-harvester.sh`